This post may contain affiliate links. For more information, read my disclosure policy.

 Even if you’re NOT on Weight Watchers, this crust is delicious.
 It tastes JUST like a regular pizza crust and it’s super fast to make.

-2 Ingredient Healthy Pizza Crust
+2 Ingredient Healthier Pizza Crust

 I’m calling this Weight Watchers Pizza Dough, but it’s also called 2-ingredient pizza dough or skinny pizza crust or so many other things.
 I didn’t invent this recipe (I have no idea who did) but I’m sharing it because it’s absolutely genius.

-You will love this recipe because:
+Why you’ll love this recipe

-- Just 2 ingredients!
+• Just 2 ingredients!

-- The recipe is high in protein.
+• The recipe is high in protein.

-- It’s chewy and tastes like regular pizza dough.
+• It’s chewy and tastes like regular pizza dough.

-- No yeast, no rise time!
+• No yeast, no rise time!

-- It’s QUICK pizza dough so you can make it last minute.
+• It’s QUICK pizza dough so you can make it last minute.

 Pizza Dough Ingredients

-Self Rising Flour: This makes up the base of the dough.
+• Self Rising Flour: This makes up the base of the dough.
 You can buy self rising flour in the baking aisle of any store but if you don’t have it don’t worry, you can make your own self rising flour.
 I’ve added a note in the recipe how to substitute, and don’t worry it just adds 2 simple ingredients to the recipe (which you most likely already have: Baking Powder and Salt).

-Nonfat Greek Yogurt: This is how the dough comes together and how the magic happens!
+• Nonfat Greek Yogurt: This is how the dough comes together and how the magic happens!
 Greek Yogurt gives the low calorie pizza crust tons of extra protein which is how it’s healthier.
-Use Plain Nonfat Greek Yogurt.
+Use Nonfat Plain Greek Yogurt.

 When you make Weight Watchers Pizza Dough, you can eat the whole dough recipe for only 12 points.